ikhemakhem/3-DoF-Helicopter/README.md

 # 3-DoF-Helicopter

-Contributers: Patrick Riedel, Iskandar Khemakhem and Lukas Worbs
+Contributors: Patrick Riedel, Iskandar Khemakhem and Lukas Worbs

 This project deals with the systematic approach to solving a complex control engineering task.
 All steps, from mathematical modeling, through controller design and validation, to implementation on a real system, are undertaken.
 This approach is tested using the example of a three-degree-of-freedom helicopter.